Gacharic Spin: 2009–2011: formation and Virgin-A

 Gacharic Spin was formed in Tokyo, March–April 2009, after bass player F Chopper Koga left her previous band the Pink Panda and, although considering quitting music, decided to form her own band with former high school classmate and drummer Hana.

 The pair began recruiting more members; Koga contacted an acquaintance through their music scene, Eita, to play guitar and after a brief studio audition, she joined the band.
 Vocalist Armmy contacted Eita about learning guitar when her then-band went on hiatus, but the conversation turned to the creation of Gacharic Spin and Armmy was invited to audition for vocals.
 She thereafter joined, and the band derived its name from the word gacha (ガチャ), meaning clattering.
-Eita left the band November 28, 2009 after a concert in Ebisu, Shibuya, and was replaced by former Eu Phoria member Tomo-zo.
+Eita left the band November 28, 2009, after a concert in Ebisu, Shibuya, and was replaced by former Eu Phoria member Tomo-zo.

 The band released their debut single "Lock On!!" on their own label Juicy Girls Records in March 2010, following up with "Hunting Summer" (ハンティングサマー, Hantingusamā) in June.
 They made their national television debut the following July on NHK General TV's Music Japan, performing "Lock On!!", and released the single "Crying Snow (Setsunaku) Melody" (雪泣く〜Setsunaku〜メロディー, Yuki naku 〜 Setsunaku 〜 merodī) later that year in September.

 In March 2011, they were among acts performing at the Anime Matsuri convention in Houston, Texas, and shortly after released the mini-album Virgin-A in May.
 They also acted as motion capture models for the 2011 video game Hatsune Miku: Project DIVA Extend.

 2012–2013: Doll$Boxx and Delicious

 In February 2012, members of the band coached the performers of AKB48 for their 2012 music video "Give Me Five!".
-Armmy left the band on March 14, 2012, due to medical reasons and went on to form the band TakaEita with fellow early Gacharic Spin member Eita.
+Armmy left the band on March 14, 2012, for medical reasons and went on to form the band TakaEita with fellow early Gacharic Spin member Eita.